dipsaus9/blog/building-a-design-system-that-scales-with-your-organization.md

 ### Reducing the number of tokens

-As your design systems keeps on growing it is important to keep track of your tokens.
+As your design system keeps on growing it is important to keep track of your tokens.
 As we have seen in the button example, we have a lot of alias tokens.
 This is just for one button component.
 Reducing the amount of tokens is not an easy task.
 The example button component I created has a lot of duplicate tokens.
 For example, the hover state only changes the box shadow.
 We can reduce the amount of tokens by creating a box shadow token for the button component.
 Let's remove all the duplicate tokens from the button component:

 ```scss
 // Borders